 Sometimes students show up late or will leave a game unexpectedly.

 Students can join a game even after the game has already started.
-If there are any unfilled groups, the late student will be put into the unfilled group.
+If there is a partially filled group, the late student will be put into that group.
 If all groups are full, the student will be put into their own group.
-You can add robots to any unfilled groups when you're reasonably certain no more students will join late.
+You can add robots to any partially filled group when you're reasonably certain no more students will join late.

 Sometimes, students accidentally or unintentionally leave a game.
 Students might leave a game because their device runs out of battery, there is a poor wifi-connection, or there is some other unexpected interruption.
 Luckily, students can return to the game and continue playing after leaving a game.